hossein-ahmadi/STORM/README.md

 ```

 ## Fluent map
-You can use fluent api to create map for entities:
+STORM supports auto mapping of entities, but uou can use fluent api to customize mapping for entities:

 ```cs
 public class BlogDbSession : DbSession